Meet Our Staff

 Eric Franklin- Owner, Director, Teacher/Director, and Technical Theatre Designer- Eric is a founding director at The Curtain Playhouse.
 He is Director of Technical Theatre here at the Curtain, having developed and built sets on every one of our 125+ productions.
 Past directing credits include "Into the Woods", "Quilters", "Singin in the Rain", "The Lion King“, "The Hound of the Baskervilles”, “Seven Brides for Seven Brothers”, “The Wizard Of Oz”, “A Christmas Carol” and many, many more.
 When convinced to take to the stage, Eric is also a formidable actor.
 He is an adjudcator for Denver's Bobby G awards and is a multiple winner of several National Youth Arts awards.

-Tammy Franklin- Owner, Director, Costume Mistress and Theatre Designer & Teacher- Tammy has directed many productions here at the Curtain and with other groups.
+Tammy Franklin- Owner, Director, Teacher/Director, Costume Mistress and Theatre Designer- Tammy has directed many productions here at the Curtain and with other groups over almost 20 years in the Denver theatre community.
+She is a multiple winner of several National Youth Theatre Awards.
+Proud to be involved in all kinds of theatre for kids, Tammy also works for The Denver Center for Performing Arts.
 She is the Costume Mistress for all of our shows.
-She is a multiple winner of several National Youth Theatre Awards.
-Proud to be involved in all kinds of theatre for kids, Tammy is also an adjudicator for the Denver Center's Bobby G Awards and other groups, recognizing excellence in High School Theatre in our state.
-She completed her undergraduate degree and Master's Degree at the University of Colorado.
+She earned her undergraduate degree and Master's Degree at the University of Colorado.
 The Franklins live in Applewood with their daughter and 2 rescue dogs.

 Caitlyn Hoffert- Caitlin is a graduate of West Chester University where she earned a bachelor's degree in music education with a concentration in voice and minors in jazz studies and music history.
 She is currently pursuing her master's in music education at Temple University part-time while working full-time as a Pre-K to 5 general music teacher in Denver at Rocky Mountain Prep Southwest.
 She recently moved from Philadelphia, PA, where she worked as a K to 8 general music teacher, choir director, and theater director in the School District of Philadelphia at Overbrook Educational Center for 2 years.